jordondoug2019/TipCalculator/README.md

 # TipCalculator
 JavaScript practice

-Create a tip calculator that will
+Create a calculator that will calculate how much a person should tip.